rmorla/filter_tstat_by_asn/README.md

 ## Input:

-### download the ipasn file matching the dates on your tstat data
+### download the ipasn file matching tstat dates, make it available on the driver.

 $ echo 20191008 > file_with_dates